caiks/WBOT02/README.md

 (Note that the complex *modelling* of some rather uniform background areas is probably exaggerated by the bucketing done by the `Record::valent` function.)

-We can clearly see that the *likelihoods*, whether actual or potential, are beginning to cluster into hotspots.
-That is, there are certain locations where the *model* is most developed and it is these areas that we should concentrate on.
+We can clearly see that the actual *likelihoods*, which are the *decomposition* path lengths, are beginning to cluster into hotspots.
+Presumably these clusters are where there is an increase of the concentration of *alignments*.
+That is, there are certain locations where the *model* is most developed.
+It is these areas that we should focus on, literally and metaphorically.
 Most of the *models* that follow are at the same scale of 0.177.

 It seems, however, that the *likelihood* landscape is fragmented and discrete rather than smooth.
 So the term 'contour map', which suggests gradients and local maxima and minima, may be something of a misnomer.
 This suggests that iterative 'golf ball' optima searches are unlikely to be very useful and that a brute force scanning approach will be necessary.
 Whatever the local behaviour, the *likelihood* maps above do give a qualitative clue as to the direction we should take.